-Teaching and research in biobehavioral psychology at UVM focuses on examining the behavioral and neurobiological components of learning, memory and emotion.
-The shared focus among biobehavioral faculty provides a unique environment and learning experience for students interested in this discipline.
+Teaching and research in biobehavioral psychology at UVM focuses on examining the behavioral and neurobiological components of learning and memory, and how these are modulated by emotion and stress.

 In addition to taking courses, biobehavioral students participate in weekly lab meetings in which they discuss the research literature pertinent to their laboratory's interests.
 Different laboratories often get together for these lab meetings.
 There is also a bi-weekly meeting (the "biobehavioral cluster seminar") in which all biobehavioral students and faculty assemble to present their research and discuss topics of mutual interest.
-Researchers from other departments and other universities also often give presentations at the cluster seminar.
+Researchers from other departments and other universities also often give presentations at the cluster seminar

 The Neuroscience Alternative